-phytoplankton monitoring programmes information about how country to country differences vary in this approach or how methods vary from other standards (e.g. OSPAR ect).
+the abundances used as threshold levels in harmful phytoplankton monitoring programmes. is a lack of information about how country to country differences vary in this approach or how methods vary from other standards (e.g. OSPAR ect).
+Feedback from EU-RL meeting on phytoplankton monitoring methodologies.
 Many HAB monitoring programmes are designed to provide an early warning of HAB species and in some instances threshold levels (abundance of a particular species) are used to take further action.
 Threshold levels vary between region and in some instances were established historically.
 The use of threshold levels will be reviewed to establish if they are valid.
-This ToR will establish how homoegeous sampling methodology is in the ICES are and the usefulness and purpose of threshold levels. Ε Report on new findings in the area of harmful algal bloom dynamics WG members report new findings on the topic of algal bloom dynamics in the ICES area.
-This is a particularly valuable ToR for providing the most up- to-date status of HAB dynamics in the ICES area.
+This ToR will establish how homoegeous sampling methodology is in the ICES are and the usefulness and purpose of threshold levels.
+The EU-RL will set methodologies that will become standard across Europe.
+The WG should be aware of developments in this area. Е Report on new findings in the area of harmful algal bloom dynamics WG members report new findings on the topic of algal bloom dynamics in the ICES area.
+This is a particularly valuable ToR for providing the most up-to-date status of HAB dynamics in the ICES area.
+Plan, Goal No. 1, and 2.
+Year 1,2,3 A report on new findings in the area of harmful algal bloom dynamics.
+F Identify HAB datasets that could be used to investigate climate related changes in HAB species phenology; present the assessment of representative datasets to describe HAB initiation and temporal trends and spatial variability; review outputs using the standard WGZE Consult with Todd O'Brien (NOAA) about the feasibility of using WGZE/WGPME time series analysis techniques to analyse identified harmful phytoplankton and/or toxin time series data available from WGHABD and identify editorial team(Year 1) to produce a Harmful Algal and Toxin Status CRR (Year 32).
 ICES Strategic Plan, Goal No. 1, and 2.
-Year 1,2,3 A report on new findings in the area of harmful algal bloom dynamics.
-F Identify HAB datasets that could be used to investigate climate related changes in HAB species phenology; present the assessment of representative datasets to describe HAB initiation and temporal trends and spatial variability; review outputs using the standard WGZE and WGPME result formatting. feasibility of using WGZE/WGPME time series analysis techniques to analyse identified harmful phytoplankton Plan, Goal No. 1, and 2.
-Year 1, 2 An ICES Harmful Algal and/or Toxin status report; contribute to the development of a Global Harmful Algal Bloom Status Report.
-G Evaluate use of harmful/nuisance algae as an indicator of 'Good Ecological Status' for the Marine Strategy Descriptor 5 of the MSFD lists 'bloom events of nuisance/toxic algal blooms (e.g. cyanobacteria) caused by human activities' ICES Strategic Plan, Goal No. 1, and 2.
-Year 1 and 2 Potentially a comment paper for ICES Journal.
+Year 1, 2 An ICES Harmful Algal and/or Toxin status report; contribute to the development of a Global Harmful Alg Bloom Status Report and WGPME result formatting.
+The WG has a tight deadline to produce a HAB status report before the next WGHABD meeting if it is to Review draft HAB status report produced using HAE- DAT data (overlap with ToR C) keep in line with the timelines of the Global Harmful algal Bloom Status Report This HAB status report will be the ICES contribution to the Global Harmful algal Bloom Status Report.
+G Evaluate use of harmful/nuisance algae as an indicator of 'Good Ecological Status' for the Marine Strategy (e.g. cyanobacteria) caused by human Plan, Goal No. Year 1 and 2 Potentially a comment paper for ICES Journal.